 — Jonathan Givony (@DraftExpress) October 16, 2022

-At the time New Zealand were rebuilding due to the departure of head coach Dan Shamir and losing six of their top eight players (Yanni Wetzell, Hugo Besson, Peyton Siva, Finn Delany, Ousmane Dieng and Chasson Randle) the prior season.
-Only Thomas Abercrombie, Robert Loe and William McDowell-White returned from the previous season while assistant Mody Maor was elevated to head coach.
-Tom Vodanovich (via Sydney), Izayah Mauriohooho-Le’Afa and Cameron Gliddon (both via South East Melbourne) were then added for defence and perimeter shooting off the bench.
-At the same time, Dererk Pardon, Jarrell Brantley and Barry Brown Jr were signed as import players.
+At the time, New Zealand was in a rebuilding phase following the departure of head coach Dan Shamir and the loss of six of their top eight players from the prior season, including Yanni Wetzell, Hugo Besson, Peyton Siva, Finn Delany, Ousmane Dieng, and Chasson Randle.
+Only Thomas Abercrombie, Robert Loe, and William McDowell-White returned, with assistant Mody Maor stepping up as head coach.
+To strengthen the roster, the Breakers added Tom Vodanovich (via Sydney), Izayah Mauriohooho-Le’Afa, and Cameron Gliddon (both via South East Melbourne) for defense and perimeter shooting off the bench.
+They also signed imports Dererk Pardon, Jarrell Brantley, and Barry Brown Jr.

 Rayan Rupert played one season in the NBL.
 He averaged 5.9 points, 2.1 rebounds, and 0.8 assists in 28 NBL games.